MLB Trade Rumors: Yankees Move Landing A Closer Up Their Priority List

 — Jon Heyman (@JonHeyman) July 21, 2018

 Tampa Bay can move Sergio Romo, who is currently closing, for little more than a package of mid-tier prospects.
 The problem with Romo, however, is that his slash line is nothing to brag about, and the last time he compiled more than 20 saves in a season was 2014.
-Scouting reports label him as rusty, but improving, and right now, it is not likely the Yankees will gamble on how fast he can shake that rust off.
+Scouting reports label him as rusty but improving, and right now, it is not likely the Yankees will gamble on how fast he can shake that rust off.

-Fernando Rodney, a newly minted U.S. citizen, has plenty of closer experience, and he won’t cost anyone looking to acquire him very much, but at 41 years old, the worry swirling around him is that he is one bad landing, one muscle tweak, or just one over-thrown pitch away from being done.
+Fernando Rodney, a newly minted U.S. citizen, has plenty of closer experience, and he won’t cost anyone looking to acquire him very much, but at 41-years-old, the worry swirling around him is that he is one bad landing, one muscle tweak, or just one over-thrown pitch away from being done.
 As a second backup, he is a nice piece to have in the pen, but as the go-to in a pennant race, most feel Rodney is not up to the challenge at this point in his career.

 19 years in this wonderful country, I'm blessed to say that I'm a US Citizen Thanks to everyone who has been with me thru the process, Thanks to @twins for allowing me to catch my flight early and thanks to the @tigers who made this dream possible 19 yrs ago #DominicanAmerican ???? pic.twitter.com/c5GbL99GLj